What are the 4 Stages and Symptoms of Cirrhosis

 End Stage does not have to mean the end of your life.
 Saying those words to you is the whole purpose of why I blog.
 At one time, liver fibrosis reversal was not considered possible.
 At one time they thought the earth was flat.

+What are the 4 stages and symptoms cirrhosis?
 Do you really believe that the liver can heal itself?
 Are you willing to make changes so that it can?

 pics via nlm.nih.gov, livedesignonline.com, weightlossdetective.com